-Your child's years of religious study culminate with this meaningful service as they chant from the Torah and Haftarah.
+After several years of study, your child will lead the service.
+They will chant from the Torah and Haftarah.
 They will teach us in their own words, the lessons revealed to them in their individual Torah portion.

 Many parents tell us that the day of their child's Bar/Bat mitzvah is one of the most cherished memories in their lives.
 We look forward to helping you and your family prepare for this Jewish rite of passage.

 (Wendy Perry, our clergy administrative assistant, will contact you for individual appointments and meetings, as well as information about selecting a date.)

 B'Nai Mitzvah Prayers from Rabbi/Cantor Halpern

 You will know your child's Bar/Bat Mitzvah is approaching when you receive a questionnaire asking for relevant information to help us in assigning your date.
 This generally happens during the fourth grade in Hebrew School, although there are a few exceptions.
 Once most of the questionnaires are returned, the cantor and the rabbi will assign your child's Bar/bat Mitzvah date.

 Mazel Tov!
 This is the beginning of a very exciting process that will culminate with a memory that will last a lifetime.